Multi-instrumentalist. Cross-pollinator. Producer.

 Mike Maimone Open Mic Nights, Empty Bottle Mornings

-Miles Nielsen & The Rusted Hearts Heavy Metal / Presents The Rusted Hearts
+Miles Nielsen and The Rusted Hearts Heavy Metal / Presents The Rusted Hearts

 Thunder and Snow Solve